 - Education.
-VR/AR is a great tool which transforms medical education.
-Surgeons, for example, can rehearse the procedures and exercise precise steps which will allow them to accomplish operations quicker and with minimal damage to tissues in real situations.
+VR/AR digital trends in healthcare transform medical education.
+Surgeons, for example, can rehearse the procedures and exercise precise steps so that they accomplish real operations quicker and with minimal damage to tissues.
 Microsoft HoloLens is a great example of using VR in medical education:

 - Rehabilitation and emotional recovery.
 VR applications are used to treat anxiety and post-traumatic stress disorders.
 VR headsets motivate children with autism to safely navigate the world.